Norost/nrfs/Specification/file_system.rst

 The modification time extension adds a signed 64-bit time stamp to all entries.

-It is expressed in milliseconds, which gives it a range of ~584 million years.
+It is expressed in microseconds, which gives it a range of ~585000 years.
 The timestamp is relative to the UNIX epoch.

 .. table:: Extension data